Art on the Underground mission:

-• Present the best international contemporary art for our unique audience: our customers, staff and the diverse communities of London
+Present extraordinary contemporary art for our unique audience: our customers, staff and the diverse communities of London.

-• Contribute to LU’s artistic and design legacy and the cultural landscape of London through a diverse programme of temporary and permanent art projects
+Build on London Underground’s artistic and design legacy with a diverse programme of temporary and permanent art projects.